3ev0/qotd/README.md

 Make sure uwsgi python3 plugin is installed:
 > pip3 install uwsgi

 Configure uwsgi for qotd.
-See uwsgi.ini
+You may use the uwsgi.ini file

 Configure nginx for uwsgi-qotd.
 You may use the included nginx file.
-> sudo ln -s qotd_nginx.conf /etc/nginx/sites-enabled/qotd
+> sudo ln -s /path/to/qotd_nginx.conf /path/to/nginx_sites-enabled/qotd
+> sudo service nginx restart

 USAGE
 =====